 Their emotional needs were provided to a certain extent; they found identity, expressed themselves and grew their self-esteem.

-They learned how to behave correctly with the book, became interested in the book, practiced turning the pages, saw pictures and writings, and tried diligently to define the story of the book and the story of the images.
-Accordingly, they were encouraged to speak.
+They learned how to behave correctly through books, became interested in books, practiced turning pages, saw pictures and writings, and tried diligently to define the story of the book and the story of the illustrations.
+Accordingly, they were encouraged to speak and practiced.

 With greater ability to speak and with increasing vocabulary, they found a better way to communicate and express their needs and desires.
 Instead of shouting, crying or hurting they got help from the words.
 They found peace in the books.

-By books, they were able to learn the rules of social life such as waiting until it is one’s turn, respect for each other’s property, the culture of permission, discipline, and so on indirectly.
+Along with books, they were able to indirectly learn the rules of social life such as taking turns, respecting each other’s property, the culture of permission, discipline, and so on.

-Reading books has become regular and almost daily for babies so TV programs have been abandoned.
+- Reading books has become a regular and almost daily activity for babies and has been replaced by watching TV programs.

-Now, babies often prefer books to other toys, as long as they reach the book, they are motivated to stretch their hands, crotch, or crawl.
+- Now, babies often prefer books to other toys.
+As long as they reach the books, they are motivated to stretch their hands and crawl.

-After the discovery of the book, rather than mouthing or throwing the book, the baby tries to turn the pages and eventually succeeds.
+- After the discovery of books, rather than mouthing or throwing the book, babies attempt turning the pages and eventually succeed.
 Although this success is achieved by tearing several books, it is a valuable skill.

-Babbling becomes phones before the age of one and vocabulary before the age of two.
-He can gradually make sentences, talk, communicate and express his needs peacefully.
-Thus, the stages of linguistic development are roughly proportional to his age.
+- Babbling becomes phones before the age of one and vocabulary before the age of two.
+Babies have gradually been able to make sentences, talk, communicate and express their needs peacefully.
+Thus, the stages of linguistic development have been roughly proportional to their age.

-Such a movement, which was not accepted by the authorities at the beginning and staff at the center, and sometimes even made them laugh has now become a tool for working with children, and many center trainers use the books to entertain children in their daily routines.
+Such a movement, which was not accepted by the authorities at the beginning and staff at the center, and sometimes even made them laugh has now become a tool for working with children, and many of the center’s tutors use books to entertain children in their daily routines.